-Data Protection Controller Addendum for Direct Card Processing Products
+PayPal Data Protection Addendum for Card Processing Products

-This Data Protection Controller Addendum (this “Addendum”) applies to any product where a PayPal Group Entity (“PayPal”) is providing Braintree and other like card payment and gateway services and/or fraud maintenances tools to you, the Merchant (the “Merchant” or “You”).
-This Addendum does not apply to PayPal branded wallet services such as Express Checkout or paying with the PayPal button.
-This Addendum shall form part of the relevant agreement between Merchant and PayPal which governs PayPal’s provision of the payment processing services to you (the “Agreement”).
+This PayPal Data Protection Addendum for Card Processing Products (this “Addendum”) applies to any product, service or other offering where a member of the PayPal Group (“PayPal”) is providing card processing, gateway and/or fraud protection services (the “Payment Services”) to you, the Merchant (the “Merchant” or “You”).
+This Addendum does not apply to PayPal wallet services such as pay with PayPal or PayPal’s pay later offers.
+This Addendum shall form part of the relevant agreement between Merchant and PayPal that governs PayPal’s provision of the Payment Services to you (the “Agreement”) and is incorporated by reference therein.
 In the event there is any conflict between the terms of this Addendum and the Agreement, the terms of this Addendum shall control.
 Capitalized terms used but not defined in this Addendum shall have the meaning set out in the Agreement.

-This Addendum is effective as of the later of (i) the effective date specified in the Agreement or (ii) the effective date stated in the notice given to you in connection with an amendment to the Agreement or this Addendum.
-We may amend this Addendum at any time by posting a revised version on our website.
-The revised version will be effective at the time we post it.
-In addition, if we change the Addendum in a way that reduces your rights or increases your responsibilities, we will provide you prior written notice within the timeframe required by the Agreement by posting notice on the "Policy Updates" page of our website.
-We may also notify you of the change using email or other means.
-If you do not agree with any change to the Addendum, you may terminate your use of the Agreement at any time.
+This Addendum is effective as of the later of (i) the effective date specified in the Agreement or (ii) the effective date stated in the notice posted or provided to you in connection with this Addendum.
+We may amend this Addendum from time to time by.
+The revised version will be effective at the time we post it on our website, unless otherwise noted.
+If our changes reduce your rights or increase your responsibilities, we will post a notice on the “Policy Updates” page of our website within the timeframe required by the Agreement.
+If you do not agree with any change to this Addendum, you may discontinue your use of the Payment Services.

 The following terms have the below meanings when used in this Addendum: